AlexParamonov/undo-serializer-active_model/README.md

 ActiveModel serializer for Undo gem.
 Does not require anything from Rails so is friendly to use with POROs.

-Designed to be used with `gem "active_model_serializers"`, but does not depends on it.

 Contents
 ---------
 1. Installation